- PeopleSoft will allow you to enroll after your internship application is approved

 To be eligible for undergraduate academic credit:

-- Internship work must be related to Computer Science (you should be programming or testing software — making coffee, writing documentation, writing static HTML, or building a WordPress site will not qualify)
+- Internship work must be related to Computer Science (the “Description of Internship Duties and Learning Objectives” must describe software programming or testing activities — making coffee, writing documentation, writing static HTML, or building a WordPress site will not qualify)

 - You must have a grade-point average of 2.00 or better